 Figure 1.
 Staining of staurosporine-induced THP-1 cells using the Magic Red Cathepsin B kit

-A quick and easy method to determine Cathepsin B, K and L levels in lysosomes of both adherent and suspension cells is to use our Cathepsin Magic Red kits™.
+A quick and easy method is to determine Cathepsin B, K and L levels in lysosomes of both adherent and suspension cells is to use our Cathepsin Green and Magic Red kits™

 We have antibodies to detect common markers of autophagy.
 These include Beclin-1 which is one of over 30 autophagy proteins involved in the regulation of the pre-autophagosomal structure.
 Another reliable method of monitoring autophagy is to use the mammalian homologue of ATG8, MAPILC3A/B. These ubiquitin-like proteins are found in autophagosomes.
 Autophagy can be measured by changes in cellular localization and detection of two bands by Western blot due to the presence of cytosolic LC-I and PE bound LC-II.
 The macroautophagy pathway can be studied using antibodies against lysosome-associated membrane proteins Lamp 1 & 2 (CD107a and b).